10 tips on how to study effectively

 9. Test yourself

 Getting someone to quiz you – or quizzing yourself – is great retrieval practice.
-This learning technique helps you commit information to your long-term memory and easily retrieve it when needed.
+This learning technique helps you commit information to your long-term memory, and easily retrieve it as needed.

-Recalling an answer to a question improves learning, as does writing down that answer – you’re committing it to memory.
+Recalling an answer to a question improves learning, as does writing down that answer.

 10. Find a study buddy or join a study group